-In the event that the requested records contain information that may affect rights of others and may be arguably exempt from disclosure, the Public Records Officer may, prior to providing the records, give notice to such others.
-The notice may make it possible for the others to contact the requestor and ask him or her to revise the request, or, if necessary, seek a court order to prevent or limit the disclosure.
+In the event that the requested records contain information that may affect rights of others and may be arguably exempt from disclosure, the Public Records Officer may, or may be required by law to, prior to providing the records, give notice to such others or their union representative.
+The notice may result in the person notified seeking a court order to prevent or limit the disclosure.
 The notice to the affected persons may also include a copy of the request.